HSarham/ACF/README.md

 # ACF: Assignment Cheater Finder

-This is a simple python script that finds the longest common subsequence between two text files and hightlights them on both texts.
+This is a simple python script that finds the longest common subsequence (LCS) between two text files and hightlights them on both texts.
 You can run it on a real example of cheating, to see the result you should run:

 `sh example.sh`